jonyeh48/myGoogleFoobarChallenges/README.md

 Note: All of my answers are in written in python

-Note 2: The challenges in levels 1 and 2 are my own.
-Level 3, 4, and 5 challenges I got help from other people's solutions.
+Note 2: The challenge solutions in levels 1 and 2 are my own.
+Level 3, 4, and 5 challenge solutions I got help from other people's solutions.
 Credit is given to these incredibly smart people at the top of each solution file.